 Multifactor authentication (MFA) is a security measure that requires more than one method of authentication from independent categories of credentials, to verify the user’s identity for a login or for other transactions.
-A device must be paired with the PingID SDK server, in order for MFA to be performed.
+A device (which can be a physical mobile device or an SMS, voice or email) must be paired with the PingID SDK server, in order for MFA to be performed.

 Supported multifactor authentication (MFA) methods